Ldeguzman9/Budget-Tracker/README.md

 # Budget-Tracker

 This budget tracker has online and offline capabilities.
-If a user loses connection while using the app, the data will be stored until connection is regained.
+If a user loses connection while using the app, the data will be stored until connection is restored.

 # User Story